Wi-tribe: History

 In 2009, the wi-tribe group, owned by Qatar Telecom (now Ooredoo) launched its largest operations in Pakistan.
 In Pakistan, wi-tribe is operating in Islamabad, Karachi, Lahore, and Rawalpindi.

 Qatar Telecom invested in WiMAX technology which, was the leading technology at the time, and set up over 600 towers for base stations across its network at a cost close to $200 million USD.

 In March 2016, wi-tribe was acquired by the HB Group from Ooredoo.

 In 2020, due to a critical problem with the tower management business, edotco, the company ceased operations in Lahore.
 The situation arose because of a disagreement between the companies, which worsened after the departure of the highly regarded edotco group head, Suresh Sidhu; ostensibly, the disagreement was over a service-level agreement and the renegotiation of tower rentals due to the expiration of land-owner leases, with edotco negotiating in a way that would result in huge increases and premiums being demanded from wi-tribe.
 Here, edotco was trying to use the deliberate shutdown of wi-tribe base stations on edotco towers as a bargaining chip in a business dispute.
-As a kind of vengeance, the wi-tribe stopped making payments.
+As a kind of vengeance, wi-tribe stopped making payments.
 The now-fired CEO of edotco Pakistan, Arif Hussain, responded by shutting down the towers in key cities, leaving customers without access to broadband.